emij7/emij7/README.md

 - 🌱 I’m currently working on some personal projects.
 - 💞️ I’m permanently learning about coding.
 - 📫 How to reach me... at my linkedin www.linkedin.com/in/ignacio-emiliano-juarez or my e-mail: juarezignacioemiliano@gmail.com
+- Here you can find my other github that proves that i have real experience: *https://github.com/emiliano-drivenDevs
 <!---
 emij7/emij7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.